ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

 #.
 The environment within the local module is an extension (superset) of the
    environment of the enclosing module.
-That is, all entities in scope in the enclosing module are in scope in the local module.
+That is, all entities in scope in the enclosing module are in scope in the local module, but some entities may be in scope within the local module that are not in scope beyond it.

 #.
 Definitions in a local module may be mutually recursive with definitions
    in other local modules or outside of any local module.
-That is, local modules influence scoping only, but not type-checking or dependency.
+That is, local modules influence scoping only, but not type-checking or dependency (which remain constrained by compilation units, as they are today).

 #.
 A local module exports a set of unqualified names and export-modules.
 This set
    is imported into the environment of the enclosing module, qualified by the